julelang/manual/src/comptime/comptime-matching.md

 # Comptime Matching

 Comptime matching refers to matching at compile time using match statements without runtime costs.
-The first matching case will be placed in the code and the rest will be ignored.
+The first matching case will be placed in the code, and the rest will be ignored.
 In this way, special algorithms can be placed in the code according to certain situations.

-A comptime matching is defined like a typical matching statements.
+A comptime matching is defined like a typical matching statement.
 However, in addition, the `const` keyword must be included at the beginning of the definition.
 This declares that the iteration will be executed comptime.
 The `fall` keyword cannot be used in comptime matching.

 ## Conditional Matching